bougimax/internship_genova/README.md

 ### Build

-Build the executable as follows:
+Go into the `code` folder and build the executable as follows:
 ```
 cmake -B build -S .
 ```